Monarch

 Habitat

 In Manitoba, Poweshiek skipperlings are dependent on tall-grass prairie habitat which is concerning due to its status as an endangered ecosystem.
 For Poweshiek skipperlings, it is important to have an abundance of larval host plants and native nectar plants, usually found in the transition zone from wetland to drier upland areas.
+This is where they like to feed on their favourite flower, the black-eyed susan.
 With a critically low global population, estimated at fewer than 500, genetic diversity is a concern for this species.